 In-District transfer to other schools is typically easier.
 The district will post a list of available school/grades before the window opens.
 My daughter did an in-district transfer for high school.

 If you want to do in-district transfer, it is best to apply as soon as possible.
 The first In-District Transfer window is typically in February or March (in 2020 we received a response before schools closed on March 13).
-The next In-District Transfer Window is June 10-30.
+The last In-District Transfer Window was June 10-30.

 Transportation is not typically available for in-district transfer students.